Biomimicry: Entrepreneurship via Nature

 assessment

-In order to receive a certificate from the bootcamp, students need to actively participate during the bootcamp days, create a business plan and presentation together with their team and hand in an individual written reflection assignment.
+In order to receive a certificate from the bootcamp, students need to actively participate during the bootcamp days, create the required assignment deliverables, and present their proposals together with their team.
+Additionally, there is an individual written reflection assignment due after the bootcamp experience.

 Active participation: 30%